 Read more about understanding the presentation stage in this SkillsYouNeed article.

-Because you are physically separated from the audience, you need to work much harder to build rapport at a large event.
+Because you're physically separated from the large audience, you need to work much harder to build rapport at a large event.

 Some helpful tips include: